JMan4342/Employee_Manager/README.md

 ## **Contribution**

-If you are looking to contribute the Pizza Shop Manager app, you can find its repo at https://github.com/JMan4342/Employee_Manager.
+If you are looking to contribute the Employee Manager app, you can find its repo at https://github.com/JMan4342/Employee_Manager.

 ---